Poincar\'e Duality in abstract 6-functor formalisms: First Chern classes

 where $g\colon \rm{V}_X(\rm{T}_f) \to X$ is the total space of the (relative) tangent bundle, and $s$ is the zero section.
-We may compactify $g$ to the morphism\footnote{The dual vector bundle $\rm{T}_f^{\vee}$ shows up due to the conventions used in \cite[Def.\,6.14]{adic-notes}.}
+We may compactify $g$ to the morphism\footnote{The dual vector bundle $\rm{T}_f^{\vee}$ shows up due to the convention used in \cite[Def.\,7.11]{adic-notes}.}

 where $s$ corresponds to the ``zero'' section defined just before Definition~\ref{defn:naive-cycle-class}.
 Therefore, it suffices show that

 For this, we note that

 where the second isomorphism follows from Lemma~\ref{lemma:invertible-projection} and the fact that $\ov{g}^!\bf{1}_X$ is invertible due to cohomological smoothness.
 Thus, it suffices to produce an isomorphism